bcgov/lear/oracle/ReadMe.md

 - go into deployment configuration:
 	- remove storage from /ORCL (if automatically created)
 	- create pvc with 8G (may be able to use less - 4G is used right away) and add it for /ORCL
-- edit the .yaml for the deployment config and add *runAsUser:* `<userid specified in Dockerfile>` under *spec: template: spec: container: securityContext:*
+- edit the .yaml for the deployment config
+    - add *runAsUser:* `<userid specified in Dockerfile>` under *spec: template: spec: container: securityContext:*
 	    - this will set the userid for the container as long as it is an id within the range of your namespace (which you can find with `oc describe project <namespace name>`) and provided the id is not being used
+	- add *supplementalGroups: -0 -54321 -54322* under *spec: template: spec: securityContext*
+	- ##### NOTE: The two above are in *different* securityContexts
 - edit resource limits for the deployment and under *Memory* change *Limit* to 2G